 The British-American actress Elizabeth Taylor became just as well known for her string of marriages as her films.
-After finding herself thrust into the spotlight from a young age, she was forced to become wise beyond her years after starring in romantic films with actors far older than she was.
-That accelerated path into on-screen romance influenced her real love life too, providing a yearning that kicked off the string of matrimonies.
+After finding herself thrust into the spotlight, she was forced to become wise beyond her years after starring in romantic films with actors far older than she was.
+That accelerated path into on-screen romance influenced her real love life too.
+Walk through the pages of time with me and discover Elizabeth Taylor’s matrimonial style.

 I was then and am now an incurable romantic.Elizabeth Taylor, written in 1988